Next.js + Google Tag Manager Integration

 - ✅ Browser console should show:

-[AgentShield] Pixel loaded for project: YOUR_PROJECT_ID
+[AgentShield] Pixel loaded for project: YOUR_PROJECT_ID(only if Debug Mode is enabled on the template)

 -